PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 **Step 3.** Save your poster and notes to your Github repository.

-# 4) In-Class discussion
+## 4) In-Class discussion
-At 16:00, we'll all get together in Datalab to discuss our progress and reflect on today activities.
+At 16:30, we'll all get together in Datalab to discuss our progress and reflect on today activities.

-Tomorrow, we're going to cover variables and data frames in R.
+Tomorrow, we're going to finish our introduction  and cover variables and data frames in PowerBI.

 ## Questions or issues?